 Mammoth Science, the Big Ideas That Explain Our World is a visually appealing science book that takes kids on an adventure through the basics of biology, chemistry, and physics.
 What’s so special about this book is that the author uses humor woolly mammoths and elephant shrews… sprinkled with humor… to explain and demonstrate each science concept.
 These cute characters alone will encourage kids to open the book and learn a variety of science-related topics.
 The book is divided into five chapters, Matter, Life, Energy, Forces, and Earth and Space.

 The woolly mammoths are great educators.
-They willing test drive each concept visually so young kids will understand the concept explained.
+They are willing to test drive each concept visually so young kids will understand the concept explained.
 All the illustrations and charts are in full color and supported further with written details.
-Kids will enjoy learning about combustion, bacteria, cells, flowers, breathing, waste disposal, muscles, reflection, seeing colors, forces, plate tectonics, climate and a lot more.
-It’s a wonderful reference book to have in your kids library.
+Kids will enjoy learning about combustion, bacteria, cells, flowers, breathing, waste disposal, muscles, reflection, seeing colors, forces, plate tectonics, climate, and a lot more.
+It’s a wonderful reference book to have in your kid’s library.

 The Smithsonian Science is overflowing with informative facts, finds and figures that will encourage kids aged 9 and up and adults to explore its revealing pages.
 Its content is divided into 3 main chapters, Matter, Energy & Forces, and Life, plus numerous sub-chapters.
 The full-color computer-generated illustrations, diagrams, charts, including 3D images, are beguiling and instructive.
 Like the previous two books, it covers a plethora of science topics including minute, but with digestible data and points of interest.